UniSwarm/uDevkit-SDK/support/driver/README.md

 	endif
 ```

-If the driver need the support of of another drivers, add it :
+If the driver need the support of another drivers, add it :

 ```Makefile
 	DRIVERS += another_driver